 This is just one example of finding a niche market popular with consumers and having the product and brand to control it.
 So what markets will see the popularity boom in 2016?

 There seems to be a buzz around Gin at the moment.
 There are a lot of experience-led events based around Gin tasting and Nick thinks that popularity is mainly coming from two different strands.

 First, popularity has built up for smaller makers like Sipsmith, Williams Chase and Portobello – this Gin is artisan, stylish and has proved appealing with consumers.

 Second, Gin infusions are proving extremely popular.
 A smaller, independent brand finding the right mix and fusion of flavours will surely have a very positive 2016.

-As with Vita Coco, branding is crucial to dominate a niche market so I have my eye on Jimmy’s Iced Coffee in this category.
+As with Vita Coco, branding is crucial to dominate a niche market so we have our eye on Jimmy’s Iced Coffee in this category.
 It is very cleverly branded with a fun rap video, attractive packaging and laid back attitude.
 Already stocked in a number of the big supermarkets we expect a huge amount of growth for the business next summer.
 However with Vita Coco offering a version and others popping up it will be interesting to follow.

 A very niche market here… but one that will be interesting to the fitness crowd.
 Blake Konrardy, a beer and workout enthusiast is raising funds on Kickstarter to create two protein based beers.
-Will it take off… not for me!
+Will it take off… not for Nick!